Poikilos/sixteencombos/readme.md

 `*****` <ins>Surprise</ins>: Regardless of other rules or combos, the target can’t make changes to their target pair in any way after the action value is revealed (but they can do so before).

-A printable copy of the rules is in the "documentation" folder.

 ![Drawing of the layout of the game on the table](documentation/images/table.png)

 On Twitter, you an use [#16Combos](https://twitter.com/search?q=%2316combos&src=typed_query&f=top) and mention [@poikilos_](https://twitter.com/poikilos_) to spread the word.

+## Rules
+A printable copy of the rules is in the "documentation" folder: [Rules](documentation/)

+### Offical vs Custom Rules
+To prevent confusion, the behavior of any official computer code should match the rules in the official rules document.
+For unofficial rule documents or code, the program should make clear to all users the custom ruleset name (title/author, and if necessary, the version/date/edition) and that ruleset name must not be the same as the ruleset name (author+date) at the top right of the official rules document.
+The program should also make clear to all users what optional rules are active before an encounter begins.